-No less rich in architecture than Stari Grad (maybe even better!), Hvar Town is not just the most popular overnight destination on the island, it’s one of the best places to visit in Croatia.
-And with its excellent transport links, it remains the best place to base yourself to experience the breadth of Hvar Island.
+No less rich in architecture than Stari Grad (maybe even better!), Hvar Town is not just the most popular overnight destination on the island; it’s one of the best places to visit in Croatia.
+With its excellent transport links, it remains the most popular place to stay in Hvar to experience the breadth of the island.

 About an hour and a half south of Hvar and three hours from Split, stunning Korčula Island is replete with all the trappings of Dalmatian Croatia.
-The walled Korčula Town at the island’s northeastern tip possesses more than just a passing similarity to Dubrovnik with smaller crowds.
+The walled Korčula Town at the island’s northeastern tip possesses a passing similarity to Dubrovnik with smaller crowds.

 Its vibe, like its mainland coastal brethren, is unmistakably Venetian.
 It’s not a surprise: For some four centuries, Korčula chilled out within the Republic of Venice.

-With Korčula’s bays and coves set amid improbably beautiful wilderness, travellers will not find it difficult to get off-the-beaten path.
+With Korčula’s bays and coves set amid beautiful wilderness, travelers won’t find it difficult to get off the beaten path.
 Saddle in and find a pristine slice of nature to call your own.

-Hiking and cycling opportunities are abound on the island.
-The most popular hike plies between Pomena or Polače and Veliko Jezero, the salt-lake situated at the middle of the national park.
+Hiking and cycling opportunities abound on the island.
+The most popular hike plies between Pomena or Polače and Veliko Jezero, the salt lake situated in the middle of the national park.

 Nature is Mljet Island’s main drawcard, but its most compelling attraction might be the St Mary’s Benedictine Monastery.
 Situated on its own small island on Veliko Jezero, the monastery dates back to the late 12th century.